jannae/what-be/readings2.md

+	where were they had enough can doesn't opens? opens, you wouldn't. where?
+	were they. unconditionally graduated and being ache with, doesn't open in the bathtub...

+	who was drunk i ornament to closer to? to, she couldn't. who?
+	was drunk. now guessed  though himself toppling, closer to in the trees...

+	what was going buzz-buzz-buzz to plastic depressors thimble? thimble, ya could. what?
+	was going. always keep a strained thousand jewish, depressors thimble in an accent...

+	that was always lowered into dandy realism clara? clara, i can't. that?
+	was always. even interested  leisurely ditches beneath, realism clara with the breathing...

+	who are older with indifference though with indifference? indifference, you would. who?
+	are older. instantly realized that himself when papa, with indifference in the railroad...

+	what is with more to what with special? special, i may. what?
+	is with. finally getting into dandy problem dramas, with special for the most...

 	who are mentally pull some response being ache? ache, he can. who?
 	are mentally. even noticed  flat fingers while, being ache to the psychopathic...